BirchKwok/NumPack/README.md

    - Fast overwrite path for same-shape arrays
    - SIMD-accelerated large file operations
    - Intelligent dirty tracking for Batch Mode
+   - **Random Access Optimization**: Zero-copy data conversion and sequential access detection (1K indices improved from 397x to 2.4x slower than NPY) 🔥

 ### When to Use NumPack